phpbbireland/my_dos_programs/Run/Source/readme.md

 # Run

-A commandline utility to run any .exe .com .bat file on your hard-drive.
+A DOS commandline utility to run any program on your drive (.exe .com .bat)...
+Example: run program_name, or run rhide.exe, run tc.exe

-Source files
+** Source files **